 All dogs with PUP are in private foster homes so we can provide our potential adopters the most current information available.

-History: Jaxon comes from an overcrowded shelter in California.
+History: Gizmo comes from an overcrowded shelter in California.
 PUP was asked to help and we are so glad we did.
 All dogs PUP pulls from California come with health certificates, as required by Washington state.

 Note: The above description reflects the behavior we have observed in the dog's foster home.
 Although PUP provides adopters up to the minute information on our dogs, we cannot guarantee they will behave in the same manner in a different environment with new owners.